INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 What’s more, INFPs remember occasions pretty well — their friends’ birthdays, memorable dates, and even the wedding anniversaries of other people.

-As long as the situation appeals and matters to them, an INFP will start to subconsciously draw a picture or even create a movie of that memory in their mind.
+As long as the situation appeals and matters to them, an INFP will subconsciously draw a picture or even create a movie of that memory in their mind.

-This is why it’s hard to fabricate stories when talking to these Dreamers.
+This is why fabricating stories is hard when talking to these Dreamers.
 They paint the images of your words as you speak, store them in their memory archives, and will detect any incoherence easily.

 In these cases, INFPs are not forgetful at all.